 - Time series analysis

 - Random variables, events, probabilities, conditional probabilities, z-values, tabulation of probabilities

 - Discrete distributions: binomial distribution, uniform distribution, Poisson distribution

 Law of large numbers and the meaning of the central limit theorem

 Courses for Statistical Data Analysis with SPSS, R, Stata, SAS & Excel

-If you would like to learn how to deal with data analysis software more frequently or perhaps “only” for the thesis (bachelor thesis, master thesis, diploma thesis, project work) or dissertation, you will find the right partners with Mentorium.
+If you would like to learn how to deal with data analysis software more frequently or perhaps “only” for the thesis (bachelor thesis, master thesis, diploma thesis, project work) or dissertation, you will find the right partners with Mentorium or buy essays online for college.
 For the most commonly used software packages, we offer courses for SPSS, R, Stata, SAS, STATISTICA and MS Excel to students, doctoral students, as well as employees of companies, institutes, government agencies and higher education institutions.
 Either case related, e.g. Calculations, location parameters or tests and corresponding visualizations with the respective data analysis software performed or determined, or it is systematically learned how to handle the respective software.
 Our experts lead courses in:

 - MS Excel